QPL22/MHW_Archipelago/README.md

 ## What the Mod Changes
 This mod is still in very early alpha (as of September 2025) so many features I want to add haven't been implemented.
 This has a 4 year long project learning basically from scratch so this is only the beginning.

+### IMPORTANT!!!
+These changes are considered cheating!
+In order to provide other players a good experience only join and open up games to other Archipelago players.
+I know ICE has a dectection system for modded clients which I would like to implement at some point but is beyond my scope of current knowledge.
+Capcom is pretty antimodding so please show the community we are mostly a bunch of good apples.

 * There are 3 win conditions (More May Be Added Later):
   *   Low Rank: Complete Invader In The Waste.
   *   High Rank: Complete Land of Convergence.